-If you buy your own computer, you are adding an FAS2 to an existing system, or you are moveing an old FAS2 to a new computer, you need to know how to install an FAS2 into a computer.
+If you buy your own computer, add an FAS2 to an existing system, or move an old FAS2 to a new computer, you need to know how to install an FAS2 into a computer.
 Read on.

-Software installation is discussed in the Operator's Installation Manual for each software package.
+Software installation is discussed in the Installation Manual for each software package.
 It will not be discussed here.